Chart Color Schemes

 Educational attainment in Hoppers Crossing - North aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 22.8%, significantly lower than the SA3 area average of 37.0%.
-Bachelor degrees are most common at 14.8%, followed by postgraduate qualifications (5.9%) and graduate diplomas (2.1%).
-Vocational credentials are prominent, with 33.4% of residents aged 15+ holding them - advanced diplomas at 11.4% and certificates at 22.0%.
+Bachelor degrees are the most common at 14.8%, followed by postgraduate qualifications (5.9%) and graduate diplomas (2.1%).
+Vocational credentials are held by 33.4% of residents aged 15+, with advanced diplomas at 11.4% and certificates at 22.0%.
 Educational participation is high, with 30.2% currently enrolled in formal education.

 This includes 9.8% in primary education, 8.5% in secondary education, and 5.3% pursuing tertiary education.